davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 stress and structural coherency.
-Volcanism in the central California Coast Ranges tied to slab window opening [e.g @Ernst1974] has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera such as the high-flux volcanism generated in the Basin and Range province in the Eocene--Miocene [e.g. @Humphreys1995].
+Volcanism in the central California Coast Ranges tied to slab window opening [e.g @Ernst1974] has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera, such as Eocene--Miocene high-flux volcanism in the Basin and Range province [e.g. @Humphreys1995].

-An apparent lack of shallow asthenopheric upwelling in the Miocene is readily explained if the slab window opened beneath pre-existing mantle lithosphere originating in the Cretaceous.
+An apparent lack of shallow asthenopheric upwelling in the Miocene is readily explained if the slab window opened beneath pre-existing mantle lithosphere underplated in the late Cretaceous.
 This would consist of a tiered duplex of underplated Farallon-plate oceanic crust and mantle lithosphere nappes, roofed by the Nacimiento belt of Franciscan and Salinia nappes.
 Our estimate of a 45-75 km depth interval over which the Crystal Knob lavas sampled the